-Diego el Cigala is a Romani Spanish flamenco singer who is famous for blending flamenco with other Latin musics.
-Cigala has a distinctive smoky voice and a unique phrasing.
+Diego El Cigala is a Spanish Romani flamenco singer who is famous for his flamenco versions of Latin American music.
+He has a distinctive smoky voice and a unique phrasing.

 Ramón Jiménez Salazar was born in Madrid, Spain on December 27, 1968.
 His father was a flamenco performer.

 His nickname “El Cigala” means cicada.
 He is said to have received the nickname for his powerful voice, like the insect’s.